Ike Altgens: Later life

-Altgens shared a story about Billy Lovelady for No More Silence: An Oral History of the Assassination of President Kennedy (1998).
+Altgens shared a story about Billy Lovelady in Larry Sneed's 1998 oral history compendium No More Silence: An Oral History of the Assassination of President Kennedy.
 Lovelady had contacted Altgens and asked him to deliver a copy of the first photograph along Elm Street.
 Altgens was met instead by Lovelady's wife, who said her husband would never agree to be interviewed.
 The couple had moved several times, but they were still being harassed by people who wanted the shirt Lovelady was wearing when Kennedy was shot.

 Altgens also said he had told FBI agents that he might have had better pictures for investigators if he had been allowed to stay on the overpass.
 "By being up there, I would have been able to show the sniper."

 Death

 On December 12, 1995, Ike and Clara Altgens were found dead in separate rooms in their home in Dallas.
 A Houston Chronicle article quoted a nephew, Dallas attorney Ron Grant, as saying his aunt Clara had been very ill with heart trouble and other health problems, and both of them had long suffered from the flu.
 Carbon monoxide poisoning from a faulty furnace may also have played a role in their deaths.
 Altgens was survived by three nephews, and his wife by two sisters.